-Youth Support and Training (YST) services are child-/youth-centered services that provide the training and support necessary to ensure engagement and active participation of the youth in the treatment planning process and with the ongoing implementation and reinforcement of skills learned throughout the treatment process.
+Youth Support and Training (YST) services are child-youth-centered services that provide the training and support necessary to ensure engagement and active participation of the youth in the treatment planning process and with the ongoing implementation and reinforcement of skills learned throughout the treatment process.
 YST is best delivered to members who have the capacity and ability to understand their diagnosis and symptoms and to be an active participant in their treatment decisions.
 The Youth support and training services will have a recovery focus designed to promote skills for coping with and managing psychiatric symptoms while facilitating the utilization of natural resources and the enhancement of community living skills.
-Activities included must be intended to achieve the identified goals or objectives as set forth in the child's/youth's individualized POC.
+Activities included must be intended to achieve the identified goals or objectives as set forth in the child /youth's individualized POC.
 The structured, scheduled activities provided by this service emphasize the opportunity for youth to support other children and youth in the restoration and expansion of the skills and strategies necessary to move forward in recovery.
-YST is a face-to-face intervention with the child/youth present.
+YST is a face-toface intervention with the child/youth present.
 Services can be provided individually or in a group setting.
 The majority of YST contacts must occur in community locations where the person lives, works, attends school and/or socializes.
+These activities may not be delivered in the provider's place of residence.